LettuceAI/.github/profile/README.md

 ---

-## What is Lettuce AI?

-Lettuce is a small project for private roleplay chats.
-We make a simple client that lets you write stories your way while keeping control of models, providers, and data.

-We want to give writers a direct platform for interactive stories.
-The client works with different language models but keeps your conversations, characters, and plots completely yours.
-Fantasy adventures, character work, or complex stories.
-Lettuce provides the tools without getting in your way.

-You provide your own API tokens, which means you connect directly to the services you choose.
-No middleman, no data collection, no restrictions on your content.
+LettuceAI is a private roleplay chat client.
+It lets you build characters, write stories, and interact with AI models while keeping your conversations and data entirely on your device.
+You bring your own API tokens and choose the models and providers you want—no middlemen, no data collection.

-We focus on privacy, customization, and creative freedom.
-Your data belongs to you, your stories stay private, and you pick the models and providers that fit your creative work.
+We focus on **privacy, customization, and creative freedom** so your stories stay yours.